 There are minimum standards on tests such as ‘shuttle’, sit-ups and press-ups, and they vary according to age and gender.

-Physical Requirements Pre Entry Tests
+The two Pre Entry Tests are;

 (1) Fitness Test

 (2) Physical Competence Test

 There are three parts to the fitness assessment;

 The objective of the progressive shuttle run test is to run as long as possible there and back along a 20m track, keeping to the speed indicated by the bleeps.
 The student will hear these bleeps at regular intervals.
 The test is maximal and progressive.
 At first the speed is slow, but the speed will increase at the end of each minute.
 The applicant should stop running when they can no longer keep up with the rhythm of the bleeps.

 Each applicant must attain the level of fitness indicated on the marking guidelines below.